From the Blog 2026-04-04 7 min read

 "This is Posta di Donna, who can do all of the seven blows of the sword, and she can cover all blows.
 And she breaks the other guards with the great blows that she can make."

 That is what you are working toward.
-Not perfection — Fiore himself denied that — but fluency.
+Not perfection, Fiore himself denied that, but fluency.
 The ability to stand in a guard and know what it offers you.
 The ability to read your opponent's position and understand what it threatens.
 The ability to act with intention rather than panic.

 Come Along

 We train every Tuesday evening, 7pm to 9pm, at Penzance Leisure Centre.
 Your first lesson is free, all equipment is provided, and no experience is necessary.
-Look for the swords — you cannot miss us.
+Look for the swords.
+You cannot miss us.